nmoehrle/libacc/README.md

 -------------------------------------------------------------------------------
 This project offers a header only acceleration structure library including implementations for a BVH- and KD-Tree.
-Applications may include ray intersection tests or nearest neighbor searches.
+Applications may include ray intersection tests, closest surface point or nearest neighbor searches.

 Requirements
 -------------------------------------------------------------------------------